“Drumhead Trial”. An intelligence researcher is accused of incompetence when investigative journalists outsmart him.

 In the Drumhead Trial story, the intelligence agency made mistakes:

-• Insufficiently strong warning about the limits of their research.
-(Standard caveats are often ignored.)
+- Insufficiently warning about the limits of their research.
+(Standard caveats are treated in the same way as Terms & Conditions when purchasing online – they’re ignored.)

-• Lack of imagination by the intelligence researchers.
-They should have been supported by intelligence analysts, with their ability to extend logical reasoning with insights, innovation and creativity.
+- No analyst involvement.
+The intelligence researchers may have been very diligent, but they needed the support of an intelligence analyst to extend logical reasoning with insights, innovation and creativity.
 (See Chapter 5 of Leading Intelligence Analysis, by Bruce E Pease.
 Sage publishing. https://us.sagepub.com/en-us/nam/leading-intelligence-analysis/book258717 .)

-There is also a broader moral question about priorities.
-Are intelligence agencies preoccupied with avoiding threats and supporting political and military decisions?
+There is also a broader political question about the priorities given to intelligence agencies by politicians.
 Why is it left for journalists to pursue the guilty?